jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/module2/lab1.rst

   |image22|

 ..
-Note:: Clustering can take a couple of minutes to sync and establish, this is normal
+Warning:: Clustering can take several minutes to sync and establish, this is normal

 Return to either BIG-IP TMUI in Chrome and check the cluster configuration and status.
 Both units are clustered with all onboarding objects, defined from the declaration.